skinniderlab/skinniderlab.github.io/_pages/about.md

 <li><strong>Low-data learning:</strong> developing machine learning approaches to learn from small chemical datasets</li>
 </ul>

 We are <strong>recruiting at all levels (undergraduates, post-baccs, PhD students, and postdocs)</strong>.
-If you are interested in our work, please see the <a href="/join/">join</a> page.
+If you are interested in joining the lab, please see the <a href="/join/">join</a> page.